mostafahassan097/AWS-Infrastructure/README.md

-# Jenkins Pipeline To Provision Infrasturcture On AWS Using Terraform Ansible Docker
+# Jenkins Pipeline To Provision Infrasturcture On AWS Using Terraform, Ansible And Docker

 ## Preparing Jenkins master:
 * Clone The repo: